 (1 Cor 9:14)

 In sum, there are multiple passages throughout the Bible asking women to speak to, lead, preach to, teach, and have authority over men, in an assembly and elsewhere.

-The Bible asks women to do this, and you support blocking them from doing so?
+The Bible asks women to do this, yet people support blocking them from doing so?

 The First New Testament Preachers: Women